-Nip arrived at Best Friends in September 2003.
+Nip the cat arrived at Best Friends Veterinary Hospital in September 2003.
 Cindi from Cozy Cat Cottage had rescued her from the Wal-Mart parking lot.
 She had an old wound on her left rear leg that was not healing.
 Cindi brought her to us to clean and suture the area and give her a clean bill of health.
 After a lengthy surgery and some routine testing Nip was on her way back to Cozy Cat.
 Everything had gone well and it looked as if Nip would be ready to hit the adoption floor in no time.
 Unfortunately, her wound began opening back up.
 It seemed that infection had set in and just one kind of antibiotic wouldnt do the trick.
 Cindi brought Nip back for a second surgery, this time we kept her in the hospital for several days.
 When we finally sent her back it only took 48 hours for the wound to begin opening once more.
 For her third surgery, Dr. Riggs made a very large incision (almost like a skin graft) and covered the infected area with fresh healthy tissue.
 Once again Nip spent a very long time in the hospital.
 We were using 2 different types of heavy duty antibiotics and she had to wear an e-collar 24 hours a day.

 Since Nip had been spending so much time at Best Friends, the staff was becoming quite attached to her, Andrea especially.
 After this third surgery Andrea organized with several staff members a rotating schedule for people to come in a take care of her over the weekend.
 Unbeknownst to the Doctors, Andrea was formulating a plan to make Nip Best Friends house cat.